Muriel MacSwiney: Early life

 Muriel Frances Murphy was born on 8 June 1892 to a wealthy Cork family.
 Her father was Nicholas Murphy and her mother Mary Gertrude Purcell of Carrigmore, in Montenotte, Cork city.
 MacSwiney was sent away to school, to a convent in Sussex.
-As an adult she came to despite the privilege of her upbringing, remarking that her family was "completely imperialist, conservative, capitalist, and Roman Catholic".
+As an adult she came to despise the privilege of her upbringing, remarking that her family was "completely imperialist, conservative, capitalist, and Roman Catholic".

 Political activism and marriage to Terence MacSwiney

-By 1915 had become interested and involved the Irish nationalist movement, and joined both the Gaelic League and Cumann na mBan.
-It was as apart of these organisations she met and befriended the sisters of Terence MacSwiney.
+By 1915 she had become interested and involved in the Irish nationalist movement, and joined both the Gaelic League and Cumann na mBan.
+It was as part of these organisations she met and befriended the sisters of Terence MacSwiney.
 Murphy witnessed MacSwiney give a public speech at a Manchester Martyrs meeting, but didn't meet him personally until Christmas 1915 when she attended an evening at the Fleischmann.
 From there they began seeing each other, and during the Easter Rising of 1916, Murphy brought MacSwiney food and information to Volunteer Hall in Cork, where MacSwiney was held up with other members of the Irish Volunteers, confused about whether they should mobilise or not.
 Their relationship continued to develop in the aftermath of the Rising and the two communicated by letter while MacSwiney was imprisoned.
 Murphy's family was horrified by the courtship and discouraged it every step of the way, nevertheless, after MacSwiney was deported to England immediately after his release from prison, Murphy joined him there.
 The two married on 9 June 1917 in Bromyard, England one day after Murphy's 25th birthday, and one day after she was eligible for her inheritance, ensuring the independence of the couple from the Murphy family.
 Her bridesmaid was Geraldine O’Sullivan (Neeson) while his best man was Richard Mulcahy.